Osnabrück Zoo: Incident in March 2017

-On March 11, 2017, around 2:15 p.m., the hybrid bear Tips broke out of the enclosure in the Kajanaland area, opened in 2011, where she had lived with her brother Taps.
-Visitors made the zoo staff aware of the runaway she-bear, who was moving towards the entrance to the park.
-The approx. 4000 zoo visitors were warned by announcements and brought to safety in animal houses.
-On her foray, the she-bear knocked over an employee who was hardly injured.
-Zoo workers tried unsuccessfully to calm the animal.
-When the bear went on to attack the employees, she was shot.
-The zoo then explained that an anesthetic would only take effect after 10 to 20 minutes.
+On March 11, 2017, at around 2:15 p.m., the hybrid bear Tips escaped from her enclosure in the Kajanaland area, where she had lived with her brother Taps.
+Visitors alerted zoo staff after seeing the bear moving toward the entrance.
+Around 4,000 visitors were at the zoo at the time and were warned by announcements and brought to safety inside animal houses.
+During her escape, Tips knocked over an employee, who sustained minor injuries.
+When the bear subsequently threatened zoo employees, she was shot.
+Zoo director Michael Böer explained that a tranquilizer would have taken 10 to 20 minutes to take effect.

-The other bear stayed in the enclosure and was locked in its stall until further notice.
-On the same day, the zoo was reopened to visitors, with the exception of the area around the bear enclosure.
+Taps remained in the enclosure and was placed in his stall until the investigation was completed.
+The zoo subsequently reopened, with the area around the bear enclosure remaining closed.